ahdbasan/ahdbasan/README.md

 _Currently in the Foundations Track_    ---

 ## Who am I?
+As an architect, I always thought my blueprints would stay on paper, not in code.
+But here I am, diving into the world of programming, and let me tell you  I’m fascinated, inspired, and challenging myself in ways I never imagined.

-I’m an Architect fascinated by how the worlds of **sustainable technologies and data science** can come together to reshape the ever-changing future.
+Also, fascinated by how the worlds of **sustainable technologies and data science** can come together to reshape the ever-changing future.
 Whether it’s through [architecture][a] or programming or [AI driven solutions][a2];
  my goal is simple: **make things better.**